netblock/yaabe/atomtree/atui/tables/README.md

 ##### ATUI\_ENUM

+`ATUI_ENUM` may only be used with `ATUI_NOFANCY` and `ATUI_BITFIELD` fancy types.
 If the element should have a list of text-val pairs, an enum, assocated with it, first populate the atui enum in `atui_enums.json5`:

 ``` json5
 {name: "enum_struct_name"